 Consider storing credit cards using tokenization.

 This reduces physical device interactions and the chances of contamination.
 Tokenization is the industry standard for securely storing credit card information for card-not-present transactions.
-With tokenization, the patient’s card information is stored in an encrypted fashion at the processor level, and you are provided a token that can be stored with the patient record on the POS and used for future transactions.
+With tokenization, the patient’s card information is stored in an encrypted fashion at the processor level, and you are provided a token that can be stored with the patient record on the pharmacy POS and used for future transactions.

 Consider preparing orders prior to a customer’s arrival.

 It reduces physical interaction time.
 In the event signatures are not required: This allows you to scan, bag, and charge the patient’s prescriptions before they come inside or call for pickup curbside.
-It eliminates interaction with physical devices like payment and signature pads, and the resulting chances of contamination.
+It eliminates interaction with physical devices like payment and signature pads and the resulting chances of contamination.
 It reduces the interaction time between patients and staff.
-In the event signatures are required: You can use your POS system’s ability to save and recall transactions to scan and bag the order in advance.
+In the event signatures are required: You can use your pharmacy POS system’s ability to save and recall transactions to scan and bag the order in advance.
 When the patient arrives curbside or comes into the pharmacy, you can scan the receipt to recall the transaction, tender to the token (or accounts receivable account), and capture the signature on the signature pad in the store or on a wireless signature device curbside.
 Once again, you’ve reduced the interaction time.

 Consider offering curbside pickup and home delivery.

-If you aren’t offering this service, COVID-19 might finally be the catalyst to do so.
+If you aren’t already offering this service, COVID-19 might finally be the catalyst to do so.
 Today, curbside and home delivery not only offer a safer way to do business, but they are necessary to compete.
 While these workflows may seem dramatically different from anything we’re used to, they help you achieve the same end goal: being there for your patients; supporting their health and wellness; improving their outcomes; and protecting you, your staff, and your patients without sacrificing service, compliance, or efficiency.